 My family and I do not own a television.
 So we read books quite a bit.
 I thought maybe other Christian mothers might like to hear some of the books we read.

-These books are not Christian books.
-But they are: -Clean, - don't have a lot of silliness, - don't have dressed up animals, -don't have a bad moral.
+-Clean, - don't have a lot of silliness, - don't have dressed up animals, -don't have a bad moral.
 We also try to avoid books that promote Santa or the Easter bunny, ghosts or Halloween.

 Many of the books we come across, teach that homosexuality is okay.
 They try to disguise their real message by using animals or bugs.